hampelm/civic-discourse/README.md

 # Civic Discourse Patterns

 A collection of language commonly used in the civic tech world.
-Assembled from attending dozens of pitches and talks, many for very cool projects, that excelled or failed at communicating their ideas.
+Assembled from attending dozens of pitches and talks, many for very cool projects, that excelled or failed at communicating their ideas by using relatable, concrete words or vauge, confusing platitudes.

 ## Anti-Patterns